Just how does one pick up a totally alien language from scratch?

 Spend a good amount of time listening to and identifying the four distinct tones, and practice these tones aloud.
 At this stage, it doesn’t matter whether you’re just saying “Ah” in various tones, the most important thing is to get used to it.

 Well, because speaking without correct tones could just land you in a lot of confusion—and sometimes even in trouble!
 You don’t want to be talking about a horse (third tone) when you’re really referring to your mother (first tone).
-This Chinese Pod page is a good resource on the four tones, with rules and audio.
+This post introduces and explains the tones.

 The Pinyin System

 Pinyin is a fantastic invention that should be forever honored as the bridge that connects the English speaker to the world of Chinese.
 It is the official phonetic system for transcribing the pronunciations of Chinese characters into the Latin alphabet.
 Learn how to pronounce Chinese words with pinyin, which gives you the tone of the word.
 These tones are represented by the direction of the strokes, which you would have come across while learning the four tones.

 This BBC language guide is a good place to start your pinyin journey.

 Vowels are usually easy to pick up, but what foreigners may struggle with is the correct articulation of the consonants—like “Zh,” “Ch” and “J.” Invest a good amount of time getting your pronunciation right, because a strong foundation will take you a long way.